RM-Terrell/project-orbital/readme.md

 Thus I made a super basic HTML / CSS / JS page that did the math in a consistent, standardized manner.
 It eventually grew into a hare brained Electron app because I didn't know any better.
 This is the origin of the name "Project Orbital".

-The repo has now been reborn as a Django, React app that does the same original conversions.
+The repo has now been reborn as a Django, React app that does the same original conversions over REST API calls with a whole lot of unit and integration tests.

 ## Features
 - Stats conversions